 Outcomes for Pupils

-In addition to this on-going assessment there are four statutory assessment points each academic year that the school is required to do by the Department for Education.
+In addition to this on-going assessment there are two statutory assessment points each academic year that the school is required to carry out by the Department for Education.

-In Year 6, usually around the second week in May, the Year 6 children take reading, mathematics (arithmetic and reasoning) and Grammar, Punctuation and Spelling tests (GPS).
+In Year 6, during the second week in May, the Year 6 children take reading, mathematics (arithmetic and reasoning) and Grammar, Punctuation and Spelling tests (GPS).
 The test papers are externally marked and teachers' assessment evidence is not taken into account, except in writing where there is no test and teachers' evidence is used to judge a child's achievement.
 The National Curriculum objectives for each year group are broken down into steps that build towards the ‘end of year expectations’ for that year group.
 This enables children to make progress towards the end goal.
 If pupils are ‘working at greater depth’ in an area, they are working beyond the year group expectations.
 If they are ‘emerging’, they are working towards the end of year National Curriculum expectations.
 If pupils are ‘expected’, they are meeting expectations. for that year group.
-In the past children have been given levels such as Level 4, which was the expected level for Year 6 however from now on children have been assessed without levels and instead they have been given a scaled score between 80 and 120, with 100 being the expected level for a Year 6 child and 110+ being 'working at greater depth'.
+In the past children have been given levels such as Level 4, which was the expected level for Year 6 however from now on children are assessed 'without levels' and instead they are given a scaled score between 80 and 120, with 100 being the expected level for a Year 6 child and 110+ being 'working at greater depth'.